Australasian Taxation Services

 Operating a Business

 GST will need to be considered if you are operating a Australian business from abroad or intend to move to Australia.
-You will need register with the Australian Taxation Office and report monthly or quarterly if turnover is in excess of A$75,000.
-GST will need to be charged on all Australian Sales, excluding a few industries such as Health Services, and you will be entitles to offset GST paid on services and supplies by your business.
+You will need to register with the Australian Taxation Office and report monthly or quarterly if turnover is in excess of A$75,000.
+GST will need to be charged on all Australian Sales, excluding a few industries such as Health Services, and you will be entitled to offset GST paid on services and supplies by your business.

 收购澳大利亚房产的外国投资者只需承担澳大利亚房产的税务事宜。 在澳大利亚，外国来源收入通常不征税。 需要注意以下问题。